dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

-                                                                     There are three options: top (place the pagination bar top of the grid); bottom (place the pagination bar bottom of the grid); both (place the pagination bar both the top and bottom of the grid). itemTitle                  String                   "item"           Customize the unit of the items displayed on the description. pageSizeArr                Array                    ["10", "25",     Customize the page length menu options.
+                                                                     There are three options: top (place the pagination bar top of the grid); bottom (place the pagination bar bottom of the grid); both (place the pagination bar both the top and bottom of the grid). itemTitle                  String                   "item"           Customize the unit of the items displayed on the description. pageSizes                  Array                    ["10", "25",     Customize the page length menu options.
 The element of the array must be a integer string or
                                                     "50", "100",     "All"(case-insensitive).
                                                     "All"]
 maxPageStep                integer                  7                Indicates how many page navigation choices will be displayed (Suggested that the value should be less than 10).